YodasWs/Empires-4x/CONTRIBUTING.md

 ```
 Then open http://localhost:3000/ in your browser.

 ## Found a bug?
-Have an idea to contribute?

-Please feel free to open a new Issue for any bugs or feature requests.
-This is always the best first step to improving any project.
+Please feel free to open a new Issue to report any bugs.
+Please include as much detail as possible and how to recreate it.

+## Have an idea to contribute?

+If you have any feature requests or ideas for the game, please open a new Discussion so we can work to flesh out if it's appropriate for the game, how it could work, and how it might be implemented in the code.

 ## Open Issues